 However, none of the buses stop right next to the beach.
 Instead, you will need to walk a bit on the main road in order to reach the beach.

-Stikovica is another nice beach in Zaton area that is popular among locals.
-The beach is a bit down the road from Vrbica beach, 10 km northwest of the Pile Gate.
+Stikovica is another nice beach in the Zaton area that is popular among locals.
+The beach is a bit down the road from Vrbica Beach, 10 km northwest of the Pile Gate.
 It has easier access compared with Vrbica, and it has more facilities.
 It is also more crowded.

 You can rent beach chairs as well as sun umbrellas.
 There is also a bar on the beach.
-When in Stikovica, you can plan a nice lunch or dinner at the tavern Veranda, a local restaurant serving really great food for reasonable prices.
+In Stikovica, you can plan a nice lunch or dinner at the Tavern Veranda, a local restaurant serving great food for reasonable prices.

 Take bus no 12, 15, 21, 22, 26, or 35 to reach Stikovica Beach.
 If you visit by car, remember that parking is limited in the high season.

 4. Veliki Zal Beach

 This is the last beach on our list that is located northwest of Dubrovnik, along the Dubrovnik Riviera.